HOLMS-lib/HOLMS/README.md

 See the [website](https://holms-lib.github.io/) for a brief overview of our [HOLMS library](https://github.com/HOLMS-lib/HOLMS) for the [HOL Light](https://hol-light.github.io/) theorem prover.

-This repository presents a second version of HOLMS (HOL-Light Library for Modal Systems), a modular framework designed for implementing modal reasoning within the HOL Light proof assistant.
+This repository presents a second version of HOLMS (HOL-Light Library for Modal Systems), a modular framework designed to implement modal reasoning within the HOL Light proof assistant.

-Extending our [previous work on Gödel-Löb logic (GL)](https://doi.org/10.1007/s10817-023-09677-z), we generalize our approach to formalize modal adequacy proofs for axiomatic calculi, thereby enabling the coverage of a broader range of normal modal systems.
-If the first version of HOLMS, [presented at Overlay 2024](https://ceur-ws.org/Vol-3904/paper5.pdf), partially parametrized the completeness proof for GL and added the minimal system K, this second version of HOLMS fully generalizes our approach and, as a demonstration of the flexibility of our methodology, four modal system and their adequacy proofs are now implemented in HOLMS:
+Extending our [previous work on Gödel-Löb logic (GL)](https://doi.org/10.1007/s10817-023-09677-z), we generalise our approach to formalise modal adequacy proofs for axiomatic calculi, thereby enabling the coverage of a broader range of normal modal systems.
+If the first version of HOLMS, [presented at Overlay 2024](https://ceur-ws.org/Vol-3904/paper5.pdf), partially parametrised the completeness proof for GL and added the minimal system K, this second version of HOLMS fully generalises our method and, as a demonstration of the flexibility of our methodology, four modal system and their adequacy proofs are now implemented in HOLMS:
 - **K**: the minimal system is developed in `k_completeness.ml`;
 - **K4**: a system properly extended by GL is developed in `k4_completeness.ml`;
-- **GL**: provability logic is developed and fully parametrized in `gl_completeness.ml`;
+- **GL**: provability logic is developed and fully parametrised in `gl_completeness.ml`;
 - **T**: a system that is not extended by GL or K4, nor is an extension of GL or K4 is developed in `t_completeness.ml`.

 HOLMS lays the foundation for a comprehensive tool for modal reasoning in HOL, offering a high level of confidence and full automation by providing the essential mathematical components of principled decision algorithms for modal systems.
 The automated theorem prover and countermodel constructor for K and GL, already integrated into our library in `k_decid.ml` and `gl_decid.ml`, serve as evidence of the feasibility of this approach merging general purpose proof assistants, enriched sequent calculi, and formalised mathematics.